- What is Service-Learning?

 Instructor approval is not required for most Service-Learning courses.

 Service-Learning courses are not specifically required; however, Service-Learning courses can potentially fulfill either an ECCE Engagement or ECCE Elective requirement, depending on your major.

 IPL/service-learning instructors have suggestions for service-learning sites, and you can also find service opportunities through the Volunteer & Civic Engagement Center.
-If you wish to do your service hours at another site you will need to contact 217-206-6640 to get your site approved.
+If you wish to complete service hours at another site, you will need to have your site approved by your instructor.
 A determining factor in site approval is the ability of the agency to provide feedback to you (the student) and to the professor at various times during the semester.

-No. The purpose of Service-Learning courses is to provide needed service to the community, and if you are already working and getting paid at an agency then that need is already filled.
-You might be able to do an Internship (for ECCE Engagement and elective) where you currently work.
+No. The purpose of Service-Learning courses is to provide needed service to the community, and if you are already working and getting paid at an agency, that need is already filled.
+You might be able to complete an Internship (for ECCE Engagement/Elective credit) where you currently work.
 Contact the IPL office for more information.

 Service-Learning courses can be registered for at the same time that you register for your other classes.
-However, if you plan on doing your service hours where you would be working directly with children you need to start a month or more in advance; it takes a few weeks for background checks to go through.
-You can still serve at this site even if you do not start early, however, you cannot complete any of your service hours until the background check is done.
-However, you will have to catch up on your hours throughout the semester.
+However, if you plan on completing your service hours where you would be working directly with children or vulnerable populations, you need to start a month or more in advance; it takes a few weeks for background checks to be processed.

 A service-learning immersion course involves students becoming fully immersed in a service experience for a period of time.
 In the past, UIS students enrolled in the immersion course and earned credit for the alternative spring break service trip.